At Accredible we love attributes. They are the heroes that help make creating and publishing digital credentials incredibly easy. But what are they?

 How to Use Attributes

 To insert an attribute into your design, click on the 'Attributes' tab in the left-hand sidebar menu of the Certificate Designer.
-Select the attribute you want to add on to your certificate design from the attributes menu.
+Select the attribute you want to add to your certificate design from the attributes menu.
 You can select any of the attributes you have available including your custom attributes.
 The menu will also let you know which attributes already appear in the certificate design by having a little blue 'In Use' tag appear next to that particular attribute.

 Once you have selected an attribute it will be dropped into the top left-hand corner of your design, ready to be dragged and dropped to where ever you want that information to appear.